himanshusahni/himanshusahni.github.io/_posts/2017-12-26-reusability-in-ai.markdown

 $$\theta_1$$ and $$\theta_2$$ are parameters of the individual skill policies, and $$\theta_c$$ are addditional parameters that do the composition.

-But, the final probability distribtion over actions, policy recommendations, from each skill may not contain enough information to blend them together.
+But, the final probability distribution over actions, policy recommendations, from each skill may not contain enough information to blend them together.
 They are recommedations from each skill individually, and do not say anything about the current state of the combined task.
 We would instead like to embed information about the state and the skill policy into a single layer of a network, and provide the embedding to $$f$$ to *learn a composition* as the task requires.
 So, the final form of our composition function is